 All communication from Alumio to the data center of google cloud uses a minimum SSL 256-bit encryption and occurs via HTTPS, port 443.
 Alumio ensures via its data mappings and transformer features, that privacy sensitive data has to be transferred without encryption.

 No encryption is applied, access to data in rest is limited to authorized users

 Secured depending on situation, usually by HTTPS, SSH tunneling, VPN, etc.

 Data storage and processing

-In some cases the iPaaS is storing or processing personal sensitive data as mentions in DPA or GDPR.
-The types of data which are processed or stored are noted in the data routes.
-A report is available or able to be created before starting the mapping process.
+In some cases, the iPaaS stores or processes personal sensitive data as mentioned in DPA or GDPR.
+These types of data which are processed or stored are noted in the data routes.
+A report is available or can becreated before starting the mapping process.